Mohd-Avesh/project2/README.md

 # New Project

-This was a new project for practice
+This was a new project for practice from local system Created by Mohd Avesh